PKT-Watch/watchr/README.md

 The app includes layouts optimised for both phone and tablet on iOS, iPadOS and Android.

+You can read more about Watchr on the projects webpage 👉 https://pkt.watch/watchr/

 Watchr is available for free on your favourite app store:

 App Store 👉 [Download](https://apps.apple.com/app/watchr-by-pkt-watch/id6448482867)